Close

 Phone: 651-641-8230

-Students must complete a number of courses before beginning the CSP Nursing program, including prerequisite and general education courses, which could be taken at CSP.
-The academic advising team can create a plan that fits your needs, including pursuit of the Preferred Admission Pathway option.
+Students must complete a number of courses before beginning the BSN program, including prerequisite coursework, TEAS, and additional Nursing program requirements.
+The academic advising team can create a plan that fits your needs to stay on track.

 Listed below is the typical timeline for CSP’s 4-year degree program.
 Students have the ability to speed up or slow down their prerequisite and general education coursework.